-Learning Goals Print Awareness / Phonologi 1 = Area Of Concern 2 = Progress Being Made Toward First-Grade Standards 3 = Meets First-Grade Standards 4 = Understandings Go Beyond First-Grade Standards I can demonstrate and apply grade-level phonological awareness.
-(1.2a) The student does not demonstrate phonological awareness by: • producing rhyming words • recognizing alliteration • distinguishing vowel sounds in one-syllable words • recognizing changes in spoken words The student demonstrates phonological awareness by: • producing rhyming words • recognizing alliteration • distinguishing vowel sounds in one-syllable words • recognizing changes in spoken words The student demonstrates phonological awareness by: • producing rhyming words • recognizing alliteration • distinguishing vowel sounds in one-syllable words • recognizing changes in spoken words • blending phonemes to form one-syllable words • segmenting one-syllable words into phonemes • manipulating phonemes in base words The student demonstrates phonological awareness by: • producing a series of rhyming words • distinguishing vowel sounds in multisyllabic words • recognizing changes in spoken words • manipulating phonemes in base words I can identify and read at least 100 high-frequency words.
+Learning Goals 1 = Area Of Concern 2 = Progress Being Made Toward First-Grade Standards 3 = Meets First-Grade Standards 4 = Understandings Go Beyond First-Grade Standards Print Awareness / Phonologi ical Awareness / Phonics I can demonstrate and apply grade-level phonological awareness.
+(1.2a) The student does not demonstrate phonological awareness by: • producing rhyming words • recognizing alliteration • recognizing the change in spoken word when a specified syllable is added, changed, or removed • segmenting spoken words into individual syllables The student demonstrates phonological awareness by: • producing rhyming words • recognizing alliteration • recognizing the change in spoken word when a specified syllable is added, changed, or removed • segmenting spoken words into individual syllables The student demonstrates phonological awareness by: producing rhyming words recognizing alliteration recognizing the change in spoken word when a specified syllable is added, changed, or removed segmenting spoken words into individual syllables blending spoken complex syllables, including sílabas trabadas, to form multisyllabic words segmenting spoken words into syllables, including words including words mords into syllables, including words with sílabas trabadas manipulating syllables within words The student demonstrates phonological awareness by: • producing a series of rhyming words • producing spoken alliteration or groups of words that begin with the same spoken onset or initial sound • recognizing the change in spoken word when a specified syllable is added, changed, or removed • manipulating syllables within words I can identify and read at least 100 high-frequency words.
 (1.2b[vi]) The student identifies and reads less than 65 words from the Life School High-Frequency Words list.
 The student identifies and reads between 65-99 words from the Life School High-Frequency Words list.
 The student identifies and reads 100 words from the Life School High-Frequency Words list.
 The student identifies and reads more than 100 words from the Life School High-Frequency Words list, including academic and content-specific words.